Toyin-Bakare/Global-Data-Quality-Governance-Framework/custom_spark_sql_transformer/README.md

-# Custom Spark SQL Transformer (Config-Driven ETL with Templated SQL + UDFs + Data Quality Checks)
+# Custom Spark SQL Transformer
+(Config-Driven ETL with Templated SQL + UDFs + Data Quality Checks)

-A portfolio-ready project that implements a **config-driven Spark SQL transformation engine**.
+A project that implements a **config-driven Spark SQL transformation engine**.
 It lets teams ship transformations as **SQL files + a YAML job spec**, without writing new Spark code per pipeline.

 It supports: